skovy/skovy.dev/content/blog/hello-gatsby-goodbye-medium/index.md

 # Motivation

-When I first started to write more regularly it would have been easy to spend weeks making the "perfect" personal blog... with no content.
+When I first started to write regularly it would have been easy to spend weeks making the "perfect" personal blog... with no content.
 It was more important that I write and publish _something_.
 For me, Medium was the obvious choice.
 Much of the content I was consuming was being published there and